Auguste Serrurier

-Auguste Serrurier (born 25 March 1857 in Denain, date of death unknown) was a French competitor in the sport of archery.
+Auguste Serrurier (25 March 1857 in Denain — 21 March 1921 in Denain) was a French competitor in the sport of archery.
 Serrurier competed in two events, taking second place in both the Sur la Perche à la Herse and the Sur la Perche à la Pyramide competitions.
 He is now considered by the International Olympic Committee to have won two silver medals.
 No scores are known from those competitions, though it is known that Serrurier tied with Emile Druart for second in the à la Herse event, and both are silver medallists.